 Which is why they make sweetened shredded coconut, with lots of added sugar.
 It tastes super yummy, buuuut it’s got way too much added crap in it.

-I put some of this toasted coconut inside the batter itself and on top of the cake.
-NOM.
+Then, some toasted coconut goes on top of the frosting.

 I couldn’t help myself and had to add some mini cadburry eggs on top of the cake, which is NOT Paleo, but it’s festive.

 Can someone PLEASE make a Paleo version of these eggs?

 Or if one exists, and I’ve been totally missing out, I’d love to hear about it!

 Healthier coconut desserts you may enjoy: